A cosmopolitan Ukrainian city

 As a result of its variegated history, it features a wide variety of architectural styles, traditions and ideas, making the city an ideal destination.

-The Freedom Square
+The Freedom Square in Kharkiv

 The city’s principal and rather incredible landmark is Freedom Square (Ploshcha Svobody), one of the largest squares in the world with an area of over 12 hectares, which holds solemn military parades as well as concerts and cultural and political events.
 Surrounding the square are numerous parks, bustling streets, scenic fountains and various picturesque open-air coffee bars.